jpfleury/pdfmm/README.md

 - No original files are modified.
 The optimized file is created in the same folder as the original.

+- After optimized files are being created, a window appears listing them.
+Clicking *OK* will keep these files; clicking *Cancel* will remove them.

 - A configuration file is created in the home folder of the user running `pdfmm`:

 		~/.config/pdfmm.conf